hytopiagg/sdk/docs/server.audiomanager.getallaudios.md

 </td><td>

-_(Optional)_ Whether to use the tick allocator to allocate the returned array of Audio instances.
-The allocated array will be collected and released at the end of the current tick if true.
-Only use this if you know what you're doing.
+_(Optional)_ If true, uses the tick allocator and frees the allocated array at the end of the current tick. false by default.

 </td></tr>